ikigai-github/accountun/packages/cli/README.md

 │                       contract address
 │   wallet              Construct the wallet from seed hex and print its address │                       and balance
-│   register [options]  Register a tournament with the accounting contract │   fund [options]      Record funding for a tournament │   cancel [options]    Cancel a registered tournament │   results [options]   Post the results of a tournament
+│   register [options]  Register a tournament
+│   fund [options]      Record funding for a tournament │   cancel [options]    Cancel a registered tournament │   results [options]   Post the results of a tournament